petermr/semanticClimate/ipcc/ar6/wg3/Chapter06/dict/ReadMe.md

 This folder contains the work related to abbreviation extraction, which will then be used for indexing.
-Insdide this folder you will find the keywords extracted by 5 different techniques on Chapter 6 of IPCC.
+Inside this folder you will find the keywords extracted by 5 different techniques on Chapter 6 of IPCC.

 PMR HAS CHANGED THE FILENAMES